ERMETE-Lab/ROSE-ROM4FOAM/docs/_build/html/_sources/intro.md

-# Reduced Order multi-phySics data-drivEn framework (ROSE)
+# Reduced Order Modelling for OpenFoam (ROM4FOAM)

 **Authors**: Stefano Riva and Dr. Carolina Introini

 This book collects some documentation and tutorials for the ROM4FOAM library built in [OpenFOAM-v6](https://openfoam.org/version/6/), including a brief theoretical background of the theory of Reduced Order Modelling.

-This work has been carried out at the [Nuclear Reactors Group](https://www.nuclearenergy.polimi.it) at [Politecnico di Milano](https://polimi.it), under the supervision of Prof. Antonio Cammi.
+This library is part of the Reduced Order multi-phySics data-drivEn ([ROSE](https://github.com/ROSE-Polimi)) framework.
+This work has been carried out at the [Nuclear Reactors Group](https://www.nuclearenergy.polimi.it) at [Politecnico di Milano](https://polimi.it), under the supervision of Dr. Stefano Lorenzi and Prof. Antonio Cammi.

 ```{image} images/NRG_logo.png
 :alt: NRGlogo